By Jessica Ye (Jessica Yap)

 Mexican artist Gildo Medina creates a new dialogue for the world of surgically-perfect by making the familiar unfamiliar and unfamiliar familiar

-Some of his twenty-five notable awards include 8 Quorum Prizes, the EFFIE Prize in France and a MTV Music Award in the United States for Best Video.
+Among his twenty-five notable accolades are eight Quorum Prizes, the EFFIE Prize in France, and an MTV Music Award in the United States for Best Video.

 JY: Why did you choose to title your series of works as ‘Beauty Knows No Pain’?